benedekfazekas/mranderson/README.md

 # MrAnderson

-MrAnderson is a dependency inlining and shadowing tool.
-It isolates the project's dependencies so they can not interfere with other libraries' dependencies.
+MrAnderson is a dependency inlining tool for Clojure.
+It copies the dependencies you choose into your own project under a private name and rewrites every reference to them, so your copies can't collide with anyone else's on the classpath.
+(This technique has a few names: inlining, shading, vendoring.
+They mean the same thing here.)

+The problem it solves: the JVM loads one version of any given class, full stop.
+If two of your dependencies need different, incompatible versions of a third one, something breaks and no amount of version-pinning fixes it.
+Inlining sidesteps that by giving your copy a name nobody else can clash with.

 ## Is it good?
 Should I use it?

 Yes and yes.

-Use it if you have dependency conflicts and don't care to solve them.
-In **unresolved tree** mode MrAnderson creates deeply nested, local dependencies where any subtree is isolated from the rest of the tree therefore the same library can occur several times without conflicting.
-Or use it if you don't want your library's dependencies to interfere with the dependencies of your users' (leiningen plugins is a good example here).
-Or if you want to explore a bit more in the hellish land of dependency handling.
+Reach for it when you have a dependency conflict you can't (or don't want to) untangle by hand.
+The headline case is **unresolved tree** mode, where MrAnderson makes deeply nested, local copies of dependencies so that every subtree is isolated and the same library can appear many times without conflict.
+It's also the right tool when you don't want your library's dependencies leaking onto your users (Leiningen plugins are the classic example).
+And it's there if you just want to poke around the darker corners of dependency handling.

+If you want the longer story, [Why MrAnderson exists](doc/rationale.md) covers the problem, an honest comparison to the alternatives, and when *not* to reach for it.
+New to Clojure or the JVM?
+The [glossary](doc/glossary.md) defines the jargon.

+## Documentation

+- [Why MrAnderson exists](doc/rationale.md) - the rationale, alternatives, and trade-offs.
+- [How MrAnderson works](doc/design.md) - the architecture and the rewriting engine, for anyone changing the internals.
+- [Glossary](doc/glossary.md) - plain-English definitions of the Clojure/JVM terms used throughout.
+- [Contributing](CONTRIBUTING.md) - building, testing, and the self-hosting bootstrap.
+- API docs and these articles render together on [cljdoc](https://cljdoc.org/d/thomasa/mranderson/CURRENT).

 ## Usage

-MrAnderson is a leiningen plugin.
-Put `[thomasa/mranderson "0.6.0"]` into the `:plugins` vector of your project.clj.
-You can also use it directly not as a leiningen plugin, see [conjure-deps](https://github.com/Olical/conjure-deps) for an example.
+MrAnderson is a [Leiningen](https://leiningen.org) plugin (Leiningen is a common Clojure build tool; `project.clj` is its config file).
+Put `[thomasa/mranderson "0.6.0"]` into the `:plugins` vector of your `project.clj`.
+You don't have to use Leiningen, though, see [Using MrAnderson without Leiningen](#using-mranderson-without-leiningen-toolsdeps--toolsbuild) below and [conjure-deps](https://github.com/Olical/conjure-deps) for an example.

-Mark some of the dependencies in your dependencies vector in the project's `project.clj` with `^:inline-dep` meta tag.
+Mark the dependencies you want inlined with the `^:inline-dep` metadata tag (only the marked ones get processed).
 For example:

 ```clojure
 :dependencies [[org.clojure/clojure "1.5.1"]